yyzhangcau/PBJelly/README.md

 ## Note
 - Input sequences files must be end with ".fasta" or ".fastq"
 - In Protocol.xml file, blasr options start with "--", not "-"
-- The official PBSuite would stop at "mapping step", with "Error:No such file or directory:******fastq.m4".
+- The official PBSuite would quickly stop at "mapping step", with "Error:No such file or directory:******fastq.m4".
 Updates here fixed this problem by changing the blasr argument from the "-" to "--".